n0ring/restAPI/README.md

 Connet to Postgres with libpqxx library (install during deploy).

+Work with json provided by nlohmann/json (header only library).

 Deploy with docker (docker compose).
 Database and app in separate containers.

 For start containers: